TheWebFoundation/open-data-barometer-2nd-edition/report/summary/index.md

 From our sample of 86 countries, representing a wide range of political, social and economic circumstances we find that:

-* Countries with well resourced open data initiatives that have senior level government backing are much more likely to see open data impacts.
+* Countries with well-resourced open data initiatives that have senior level government backing are much more likely to see open data impacts.
 This demonstrates that, as they become established, OGD initiatives can provide a clear return on effort and investment.

 * Much more needs to be done to support data-enabled democracy around the world.
 There has been very limited expansion of transparency and accountability impacts from OGD over the last year.
 Too few governments are providing timely access to performance data on public services, limiting the ability of citizens to engage in shaping and monitoring policy and undermining the civic engagement potential of OGD.